taocpp/PEGTL/README.md

 The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user control over what else happens during a parsing run.

-The PEGTL is designed to be "lean and mean", the actual core library has about 3000 lines of code.
+The PEGTL is designed to be "lean and mean", the core library consists of approximately 4000 lines of code.
-Emphasis is on simplicity and efficiency but without adding any large constructions for optimising parsers.
+Emphasis is on simplicity and efficiency, preferring a well-tuned simple approach over complicated optimisations.

 Whether and which actions are taken, and which data structures are created during a parsing run, is entirely up to the user of the library, however we provide some [examples](https://github.com/ColinH/PEGTL/blob/master/doc/Contrib-and-Examples.md#examples) for typical situation like unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.